moustiqueserver/moustique/clients/javascript/README.md

 ## 📄 License

-MIT License – see the `LICENSE` file in the repository root.
+GNU GPLv3 License – see the `LICENSE` file in the repository root.